Tinidazole

 Disease/Condition Glossary

 Bacterial/Protozoal infection is a condition in which harmful bacteria/protozoa enter, multiply and infect the body.
 They can target any part of the body and multiply very quickly.
 These infections vary from minor illnesses like sore throat and ear infections to severe brain, liver & intestinal infections like meningitis, encephalitis or colitis.
 When you get infected with these germs, you can experience generalized symptoms, like fevers, chills and fatigue.
-Few harmful bacteria that commonly cause infections include Streptococcus, Staphylococcus and E. coli, whereas few harmful protozoa include amoeba, giardia etc. Anyone can get a bacterial/protozoal infection, but people with a weak immune system or taking immunosuppressive medicines like steroids are more prone to infections.
+A few harmful bacteria that commonly cause infections include Streptococcus, Staphylococcus and E. coli, whereas a few harmful protozoa include amoeba, giardia, etc. Anyone can get a bacterial/protozoal infection, but people with a weak immune system or taking immunosuppressive medicines like steroids are more prone to infections.

 FAQs

-TINIDAZOLE is used to treat patients with certain vaginal, urinary, or intestinal infections or other bodily infections.
+Tinidazole is used to treat patients with certain vaginal, urinary, or intestinal infections or other bodily infections.
 These infections may be caused by anaerobic bacteria (bacteria that do not use oxygen) or amoeba.
-TINIDAZOLE kills infection-causing microbes by producing harmful chemicals inside their cells, causing DNA damage and hence killing them.
+Tinidazole kills infection-causing microbes by producing harmful chemicals inside their cells, causing DNA damage and hence killing them.

-Do not consume alcohol or alcohol-based products while taking TINIDAZOLE and at least 3 days after your treatment commences.
+Do not consume alcohol or alcohol-based products while taking Tinidazole and at least 3 days after your treatment commences.
 You may experience unpleasant side effects such as fast heartbeats, nausea, vomiting, sweating and tingling under your skin.

-TINIDAZOLE and aspirin are contraindicated in patients and hence are strictly not advised to take together.
-Before taking TINIDAZOLE, a patient must consult with a doctor about the already prescribed aspirin.
+Tinidazole and aspirin are contraindicated in patients and hence are strictly not advised to take together.
+Before taking Tinidazole, a patient must consult with a doctor about the already prescribed aspirin.

 Not recommended.
-A patient who is already taking medication for mania treatment by drugs like lithium is strictly prohibited from taking TINIDAZOLE as it may result in harmful mental implications.
+A patient who is already taking medication for mania treatment by drugs like lithium is strictly prohibited from taking Tinidazole as it may result in harmful mental implications.
 A patient is requested to consult with the doctor and take the respective measures.

 Not recommended.
-A patient with a transplanted kidney might be taking an immunosuppressive drug like cyclosporin which is contraindicated with TINIDAZOLE failing the efficacy of the Immnosuppresant drug.
-There are chances of rejection of the transplanted kidney in the patient and, hence, not recommended to take TINIDAZOLE without doctor's consultation.
+A patient with a transplanted kidney might be taking an immunosuppressive drug like cyclosporin which is contraindicated with Tinidazole failing the efficacy of the Immnosuppresant drug.
+There are chances of rejection of the transplanted kidney in the patient and, hence, not recommended to take Tinidazole without doctor's consultation.

 Take the missed dose as soon as possible.
 Patients are advised not to take a double dose to compensate for the missed dose.
 Skip the missed dose if it is almost time for your next scheduled dose.